 Later on in Season 10, when Mariah graduates, they proceed to bring in her tattoo artist so that Mariah can get a tattoo stating that she'll never drink and drive again.

-Season 12 has Jana (Mike's nominator) getting a surprise lesson from Philippe in how to drive manual.
+Season 12 has Jana (Tyler's nominator) getting a surprise lesson from Philippe in how to drive manual.